Post UTME Past Questions Agent

 This question is based on General Literary Principles.

-The figure of speech in which a character makes a statement that has or would have deep and serious implication in the play is
+The figure of speech in which a character makes a statement that has or would have deep and serious implications in the play is

 • A. aside